craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Animan (divine)
 	Last Known Keeper: KEEPER

 	Entry Description: GME-048 is to be stored in the Ritualistic Center of Site-048 on the central stone display.
-The Ritualistic Center is to be stationed by a rotating 18-hour guard of at least 4 personnel at a time, each of whom have graduated the GOAL-6c 'Identifying Illusiory Figures' program with a score of 8 or higher.
+The Ritualistic Center is to be stationed by a rotating 16-hour guard of at least 4 personnel at a time, each of whom have graduated the GOAL-6c 'Identifying Illusiory Figures' program with a score of 8 or higher.
 Stationed personnel may spend participate in no more than 3 shifts in a 172-hour period.

 	GME-048, while non-active, is a large 3'x2'x6' slab of solid mercury, as confirmed by all current tests or identifying processes.
-While active, however, GME-048 is a relatively sized humanoid creature.
-Observers of the GME-048 fail to produce consistant descriptions while it is in an active state, both amongst eachother and themselves, suggesting that the creature manipulates what it is observed as for each observer.
+While active, however, GME-048 is a medium sized humanoid creature.
+Observers of the GME-048 fail to produce consistant descriptions while it is in an active state, both amongst eachother and themselves, suggesting that the creature manipulates what it is observed as for each observer each time it is observed.

 	GME-048 has been stored in the Ritualistic Center of Site-048 under the control of the Circle of Animan's Druids for the entirety of recorded history.
-Requests for testing involving GME-048 to more precicely determine its properties have been and will be denied.
+Requests for testing involving GME-048 have been and will continue to be denied.
 ```

 #### Gifts of the Dragons